akaliutau/spark-recipes/docs/README.md

 *  When ingesting files, you can use a regular expression to specify the path.
 *  CSV is more complex than it looks, but a rich set of options allows you to tune the parser.
 *  JSON exists in two forms: the one-line form called JSON Lines, and multiline JSON.
 Spark ingests both forms of JSON (since v2.2.0).
-*  All options for file ingestion that are described in this chapter are not casesensitive.
+*  All options for file ingestion are not casesensitive.
 *  Spark can ingest CSV, JSON, and text out of the box.
 *  To ingest XML, Spark needs a plugin provided by Databricks.
 *  The pattern for ingesting any document is fairly similar: you specify the format and simply read.